Specifying 316L And Other Medical-Grade Stainless Steel

 AISI 440B (WNR 1.4112/UNS S44003) and AISI 440C (WNR 1.4125/UNS S44004) are Martensitic so they can be heat treated and hardened but have less resistance to chemicals than Austenitic stainless steels.

 440 is often referred to as ‘razor blade steel’.
 It is used for dental and surgical instruments, heavier duty cutting blades, punches, dies and other tooling applications.
-Its high resistance to heat and corrosion also make it a good choice for applications such as bearings and valve seats.
+Its high resistance to heat and corrosion also makes it a good choice for applications such as bearings and valve seats.

 But 440 has a high carbon content compared with 316L (0 to 0.035%).
 The B and C in 440’s AISI number refer to the amount of carbon in each steel: